yehonathank/virtual-lab/drug_discovery/discussions/experimental_workflow/discussion_4.md

 ## Principal Investigator

-Thank you all for your valuable insights.
-Let's break down the feedback and synthesize a cohesive plan for our peptide synthesis and validation workflow, addressing areas that need further clarity or consensus.
+Thank you all for your insightful contributions.
+Here’s a synthesis of the points raised and my decisions regarding our workflow based on your input:

-### Synthesis Workflow
+### Synthesis Workflow:

-1. **Peptide Synthesis**
+1. **Peptide Synthesis**:
-   - We agree on initiating with **ExperimentPeptideSynthesis**.
-Both the Computational Biologist and Medicinal Chemist highlight its importance and suggest incorporating chemical modifications when necessary.
-   - **Action**: Machine Learning Specialist, please ensure our models predict effective modifications, especially non-natural amino acids or cyclization, and confirm peptide lengths and complexities compatible with ECL's capabilities.
+   - It's clear that **ExperimentPeptideSynthesis** is our core starting point.
+We will employ both Fmoc and Boc strategies depending on the peptide's structural needs as predicted by our machine learning models.

-2. **Purity and Identity Confirmation**
+2. **Bioconjugation and Modifications**:
-   - **ExperimentHPLC** and **ExperimentLCMS** are crucial steps for verifying purity and identity.
-Quantitative thresholds for these metrics must be set as emphasized by the Scientific Critic.
-   - **Action**: Medicinal Chemist, work with our analytical team to establish clear acceptance criteria for purity and identity metrics, ensuring reproducibility across batches.
+   - The use of **ExperimentBioconjugation** for cyclization and other stability-enhancing modifications was well-supported.
+We'll proceed with this but will ensure computational validation of these modifications to anticipate any potential negative impacts on binding affinity.

+3. **Purification and Analysis**:
+   - **HPLC** and **LCMS** are confirmed as essential steps.
+Additionally, we will consider **ExperimentNMR** for complex cases requiring structural confirmation.

-### Validation Workflow
+### Validation Workflow:

-1. **Initial Binding Assessment**
+1. **Initial Binding and Selectivity**:
-   - **ExperimentBioLayerInterferometry** will be the first validation experiment.
-The use of machine learning predictions to prioritize candidates is strongly supported.
-   - **Action**: Machine Learning Specialist, refine our prediction models to rank peptides, focusing on binding affinities and kinetics.
-Develop a protocol for this prioritization.
+   - Start with **BioLayer Interferometry** for binding and **CapillaryELISA** for specificity early in the process.
+These will be rapid, high-throughput checkpoints.

-2. **Structural and Stability Analysis**
+2. **Stability and Metabolic Analysis**:
-   - Following binding, **ExperimentCircularDichroism** and **ExperimentThermalShift** are critical.
-We must carefully interpret structural changes as pointed out by the Scientific Critic.
-   - **Action**: Computational Biologist, design an analysis plan for CD and Thermal Shift results, incorporating potential structural adaptations as part of the peptide's efficacy evaluation.
+   - We will incorporate **ThermalShift** and **Mass Spectrometry** to assess stability and degradation, ensuring a comprehensive understanding of peptide behavior under simulated physiological conditions.

-3. **Functional Impact**
+3. **Functional Assays**:
-   - **ExperimentTotalProteinQuantification** remains an important step, though additional functional assays could be considered if feasible within ECL's constraints.
-   - **Action**: Review ECL’s bioassay capabilities to identify any complementary assays that might provide additional functional insights.
+   - Proceed to functional assays like **TotalProteinQuantification** only if initial binding and stability criteria are met.

-### Decision Points
+### Decision Points:
-- **Go/No-Go Criteria**: These must be clearly defined, incorporating binding affinity, structural stability, and degradation potential.
-   - **Action**: All team members, collaborate to draft a comprehensive set of criteria and thresholds for determining the success of each peptide candidate post-validation.

-- **Feedback Integration**: Ensure tight integration between experimental results and machine learning model updates.
-   - **Action**: Develop a protocol for data feedback and model iteration, emphasizing the Scientific Critic’s points on maintaining rigor and documentation.
+- Explicit thresholds for binding affinity, specificity, and stability will be set to guide decision-making at each stage.
+These thresholds will be informed by both computational predictions and initial experimental data.

-### Follow-Up Questions
+### Follow-up Questions and Next Steps:

+1. **For the Computational Biologist**: Could you specify the decision criteria for passing the initial synthesis phase before proceeding to purification?
+What purity levels and characteristics should we be targeting?

+2. **For the Medicinal Chemist**: Could you provide more detail on the types of chemical modifications we might employ during bioconjugation to enhance stability?
+How can we ensure these do not compromise binding properties?

-1. **Machine Learning Specialist**: How can we enhance our current machine learning models to better predict the success of post-synthesis modifications?
+3. **For the Machine Learning Specialist**: How can we best structure our feedback loop from experimental results to adjust the computational models?
+What kind of data integration and model retraining strategies would you recommend?

-2. **Medicinal Chemist**: Considering potential degradation, what specific chemical modifications should we prioritize in our predictions to enhance peptide stability?

-3. **Scientific Critic**: Are there additional decision criteria you believe we should incorporate to ensure robustness in our validation outcomes?

-4. **Computational Biologist**: What strategies can we employ to ensure our predictive models align closely with empirical data, especially in complex structural assessments?
+4. **For the Scientific Critic**: Could you outline potential bottlenecks or risks in our proposed workflow that we should be particularly vigilant about, especially concerning the 3-month experimental timeline?

-Let's aim to address these questions in round 2, refining our strategy and ensuring that our approach is scientifically rigorous and aligned with our project goals.
+Once we address these questions in the next discussion round, we'll be better positioned to refine our workflow.
+Let’s ensure our approach is as efficient and scientifically rigorous as possible, considering both our constraints and goals.
+Thank you all for your invaluable input so far.

 ## User